sakira/futmle/README.md

 -----------------------------------------------------------------------
-# How to use the App
+# How to use the App locally
 -----------------------------------------------------------------------
-predict/views.py contains function for prediction app and training app.
+predict/views.py contains functions for prediction app and training app.
 Open the browser and type for example:
 1. To train the model on the data stored in the server: localhost:8000/train